njharman/dotfiles/README.rst

      - Supertab
      - ReST titles are nifty.
-     - Auto removing trailing whitespace on save, duh.
+     - Auto removing trailing whitespace on save.
      - Returning to previous position, every tool should do this.
      - Wish I had learned about scrolloff and wildmenu 10 years earlier
      - *jj* to exit insert mode is super bad esp on commandline (see .inputrc).